MarkMayuankai/Mark-sRepository/README.md

 **Instruction**:

- This is the course work of System Security.
+ This is the course work of `System Security`.

  The program is about recovering some passwords from a set of `hashes`.
 You are provided with a file containing one hash value per line, and you should output a new